 Publishing Studies and Literature

 One of the nation's premier programs in this field.
 The publishing studies faculty is comprised of active professionals who teach classes in editing, book design, industry-standard publishing software systems, and marketing.
-A post-baccalaureate certificate program in Publishing Studies is available for those with an interest in publishing who have already earned a bachelor's degree.
+A Post-Baccalaureate Certificate in Publishing Studies is available for those with an interest in publishing who have already earned a bachelor's degree.

 Children's and YA Literature